pulumi/docs/content/docs/intro/concepts/programming-model.md

 ### Stack Outputs {#stack-outputs}

 A stack may export values as [stack outputs]({{< relref "stack#outputs" >}}).
-These outputs are shown during an update, can be easily retrieved from the Pulumi CLI, and are displayed on pulumi.com.
+These outputs are shown during an update, can be easily retrieved from the Pulumi CLI, and are displayed in the Pulumi Console.
 They can be used for important values like resource IDs and computed IP addresses and DNS names.
 They can also be used for [inter-stack dependencies](#stack-references), such as when a lower layer of infrastructure needs to export values for consumption elsewhere.

 To export values from a stack, use the following definition in the top-level of the entrypoint for your project: